Resume

 (Mostly Freelancing) Experience

-Concentrate, Freelance Journalist - January 2025 to present – Concentrate is a solutions journalism site covering Washtenaw County.
+Freelance journalist, Concentrate.
+January 2025 to present – Concentrate is a solutions journalism site covering Washtenaw County.
 I have covered the cost of living crisis, health insurance affordability, and business profiles for them.

-Pulp, Freelance Journalist.
+Freelance journalist, Pulp.
 October 2024 to present – The Ann Arbor Public Library has its own online A&E publication.
 While freelancing for it, I have covered an environmentalist approach to music and community, how Latino heritage has shaped the University of Michigan over decades, how imagery is used to shape political narratives, and how music can be used to help in psychological science.

-Inside Climate News, Freelance Journalist – January 2024 – I have only done one story so far for ICN, about mass timber, but I am including this because the story is a great example of the journalism that I am passionate about.
+Freelance journalist, Inside climate news – January 2024 – I have only done one story so far for ICN, about mass timber, but I am including this because the story is a great example of the journalism that I am passionate about.
 It is about how the climate change can be judo flipped into becoming an equitable economic gold mine.

-Between The Lines, Freelance Journalist – July 2023 to present – I contribute to Michigan’s oldest LGBT publication.
+Freelance journalist, Between The Lines – July 2023 to present – I contribute to Michigan’s oldest LGBT publication.
 I recently took over the Where Are They Now column.

-Adam Street Publishing, Freelance Journalist, – January 2023 to present – Adam Street Publishing owns Current Magazine, Ann Arbor Family, and the Toledo City Paper.
+Freelance journalist, Adm street publishing – January 2023 to present – Adam Street Publishing owns both Current Magazine, Ann Arbor Family, and the Toledo City Paper.
 While my byline mostly appears in Current, I have covered music previews, restaurant reviews, and the lack of affordability of living in Ann Arbor, Michigan, as well as environmental issues affecting quality of life.
 I have also covered the ongoing evolution of the viability of businesses going green.

-Hour Detroit, Freelance Journalist – October 2022 to present – It was while freelancing for Detroit’s monthly features magazine that I received my first ever professional journalism award.
+Freelance journalist, Hour Detroit – October 2022 to present – It was while freelancing for Detroit’s monthly features magazine that I received my first ever professional journalism award.
 It is an environmental journalism award, Class C, from the Detroit chapter of the Society of Professional Journalists, for a story called Detroit Underwater.
 It delves into how the increasingly destructive storms made worse by man-made climate change are wreaking havoc on Metro Detroit’s creaking water and sewage infrastructure, with drastically different results for a Detroit neighborhood and its adjacent, affluent suburb.

-The Sun Times-News, Reporter– November 2020 to April 2022 – I was a beat reporter for a weekly newspaper covering the rural towns west of Ann Arbor, Michigan.
+Reporter, The Sun Times-News – November 2020 to April 2022 – I was a beat reporter for a weekly newspaper covering the rural towns west of Ann Arbor, Michigan.
 I covered city hall, the business community, and the school board during the height of the pandemic and the beginnings of the culture wars.
 I still occasionally freelance for them.

-The Oakland County Times, Freelance Journalist – May 2017 to November 2020 – The Oakland County Times is an online-only news source covering the suburbs northwest of Detroit.
+Freelance journalist, The Oakland County Times– May 2017 to November 2020 – The Oakland County Times is an online-only news source covering the suburbs northwest of Detroit.
 I freelanced for them until just after graduate school.

-We Love Dexter, Freelance Journalist – July 2015 to December 2016 – We Love Dexter was originally started by one of the former reporters for a weekly newspaper in the area that had just folded.
+Freelance journalist, We Love Dexter – July 2015 to December 2016 – We Love Dexter was originally started by one of the former reporters for a weekly newspaper in the area that had just folded.
 I worked for him on a freelance basis until a dispute over how to handle pushback to coverage from a subject who was embarrassed by the result of a planning permission dispute.
 I resigned in protest.

-The Ypsilanti Courier/the Saline Reporter/the Chelsea Standard, Freelance Journalist – January to October 2014 – Ann Arbor used to be ringed by a whole collection of weekly newspapers.
+Freelance journalist, The Ypsilanti Courier/the Saline Reporter/the Chelsea Standard – January to October 2014 – Ann Arbor used to be ringed by a whole collection of weekly newspapers.
 I was one of the last freelancers for them before they folded.

-The Ann Arbor Observer, Freelance Journalist – October 2013 – My first ever freelancing gig was a little piece covering typewriters for Ann Arbor’s monthly features magazine.
+Freelance journalist, The Ann Arbor Observer – October 2013 to present – My first ever freelancing gig was a little piece covering typewriters for Ann Arbor’s monthly features magazine.
+I have recently restarted my freelancing relationship with the newsprint magazine.

 References